-Sprawling over a whopping 43 square miles of the Orlando area, Disney World includes four theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), two major water parks (Blizzard Beach and Typhoon Lagoon), over two dozen Disney resort hotels and about a dozen non-Disney hotels, a campground, four golf courses, plus the Disney Springs shopping and dining neighborhood.
+Sprawling over a whopping 43 square miles of the Orlando area, Disney World includes four theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), two major water parks (Blizzard Beach and Typhoon Lagoon), over two dozen Disney resort hotels, and about a dozen non-Disney hotels, a campground, four golf courses, plus the Disney Springs shopping and dining neighborhood.

+But if your kids have their hearts set on riding their favorite rides and seeing the end-of-day fireworks shows at Disney World, there is a compromise.
 The proximity of Orlando and Port Canaveral, Disney Cruise Line's busiest port, makes it easy to combine a theme park vacation with a cruise vacation on the same trip.
 Disney offers land-and-sea packages that typically combine three days at Disney World and four days on a Caribbean cruise or vice versa.

 If you imagine that a Disney Cruise is like a floating theme park, you're in for a surprise.
 The closest thing to a ride on a Disney ship is the AquaDunk water slide on the Disney Magic and the AquaDuck water coaster on the Disney Dream and Fantasy.
 Of course, there is a seemingly endless array of ways to have fun on the ship, between the pool deck, kids clubs, scheduled workshops and live shows, games, movies, and parties.
-Even so, the pace on a Disney Cruise is far less go-go-go than at a... theme park, and most people find it more relaxing.
-(For this reason, if you book a land-and-sea package, do the cruise after the theme park.)Continue to 4 of 7 below.
+But the kids have to be interested in non-ride experiences.

 Pricing and Value

 Rates on Disney Cruise Line come much closer to all-inclusive pricing than on most mainstream cruise lines.
 The food in the three main restaurants is on par with the best signature restaurants at Disney World.
-In other words, passengers pay more than on some cruise lines but also find an awful lot... of value.Continue to 5 of 7 below.
+In other words, passengers pay more than on some other cruise lines but also find an awful lot of value.

 Best Time to Go

 For the best time to visit Disney World, take into consideration a combination of weather, crowds, and prices.
-While theme park tickets are constant throughout the year, hotel rates fluctuate quite a bit during the year and, unsurprisingly, tend to be lower when kids are in school and pricier during summer vacation and other school breaks.
+While theme park tickets are constant throughout the year, hotel rates fluctuate quite a bit during the year and, of course, tend to be lower when kids are in school and pricier during summer vacation and other school breaks.

 Similarly, rates for a Disney Cruise tend to rise during school breaks and holidays and fall when kids are back in school.
 That means you can often book at the last minute—which, in cruise speak, means between two and six months in advance—for a cruise taken January through early February, May, late-August through October, and the non-holiday weeks in November and December.

-If Disney's cruise ships have an advantage over Disney parks, it's that they have a natural crowd control.
+If Disney's cruise ships have an advantage over Disney parks, it's that they have natural crowd control.
 Even during spring break or the Christmas holiday season, a ship can only hold a certain number of people, so it's no more crowded than at other times of the year.

 To get the most from a Disney World vacation, you can plan much of your trip before you leave home with a system called MyMagic+, which bundles nearly every aspect of your trip together.
 Instead of a ticket, you get a MagicBand, a rubber bracelet containing a computer chip that holds all the components of your Disney World vacation—theme park ticket, room key, dining reservations, PhotoPass—and it also acts as a resort charge card.

 With a Disney Cruise, there are fewer moving parts.
 Your meals and most activities are included in your fare.
-Once you choose your stateroom and book your cruise, other experiences you may want to book in... advance include shore excursions, spa treatments, and optional adult-exclusive dining reservations.
+Once you choose your stateroom and book your cruise, other experiences you may want to book in advance include shore excursions, spa treatments, and optional adult-exclusive dining reservations.
 Even after you board the ship, you can frequently book these experiences at the guest services desk on the ship.

 The verdict is split on this one.
 Disney World certainly offers a much wider array of characters in its shows, meet-and-greets, and character meals.
 But while there are fewer characters on a Disney Cruise but the interactions tend to be more accessible and low-key.
-Beyond the many scheduled character meet-and-greets on the ship, your family is likely to randomly run into a character or two on the pool deck, in the kids' clubs, or even on Castaway Cay, Disney's private Bahamian island
+Beyond the many scheduled character meet-and-greets on the ship, your family is likely to randomly run into a character or two on the pool deck, in the kids' clubs, or even on Castaway Cay, Disney's private Bahamian island.